TRAVEL PHOTOGRAPHY WITH CHILDREN: THE GOLDEN RULES OF ELLEN WISSINK

 Golden rule 2: Follow the cloud

+I love a good cloud.
 The cumulus is sacred!
-I love a good cloud.
-Nothing can make a photograph as exciting as a large white sea ship with a looming downpour in it.
-Combined with my first golden rule above, this produces the best pictures.
+Nothing can make a photograph more exciting than a large white sea ship with a looming downpour in it.
+Combined with my first golden rule above, it produces the best pictures.
 Your children will seem even more part of the landscape under a huge storm cloud.
 And when mother nature throws in a pretty rainbow, the party is complete.

 Golden rule 3: Follow the lines